Amazon Storefronts empower brands big and small to stand out in a competitive marketplace.

 In addition to that it will be important to keep an eye on which products in your catalog are on the storefront.
 Amazon will not remove the listing from your Storefront the same way they do in search results when you are out of stock.
 That is your responsibility so make sure to take out anything that is not in stock lest you end up giving the customer a bad experience.

-- Cleaning out SKUs that are not in stock
+- Clean out SKUs that are not in stock

-- Measuring the effectiveness of your current design
+- Measure the effectiveness of your current design

-- Updating imagery for upcoming seasons & holidays
+- Update imagery for upcoming seasons & holidays

 One of the coolest features of Amazon storefronts is the ability to see some of the numbers behind it.

-You’ll find that store insights are very similar to a website’s ecommerce insights.
-It’s a basic overview of traffic and sales that you can view over time, break down by specific pages or by specific traffic sources.
+You’ll find that store insights are very similar to a website’s e-commerce insights.
+Insights provide a basic overview of traffic and sales that you can view over time, broken down by specific pages or by specific traffic sources.